 With an Integration Platform as a Service, businesses have the flexibility to choose the applications and platforms that best meet their needs.

-- Limited features: These platforms offer a limited set of features compared to dedicated integration platforms.
+- Limited features: These platforms offer limited features compared to dedicated integration platforms.

 - High cost: Depending on the features and capacity you need, it can be expensive.

 - Lack of control: Users may not have complete control over this platform and its functionality.